polterguy/phosphorusfive-dox/chapter-8.md

 The last joke, is not funny in fact, unless you've done quite a lot of Hyperlambda development.
 However, if you know Hyperlambda's ins and out, you are probably laughing by now ... ;)

-When you have read this entire bok, and create some rich app in Hyperlambda, you might even laugh of the following; *"Hyperlambda forgives you from you wanting me to apologize to you, for messing with your brain*".
-But that requires a *"Shaolin Ninja Kung-Fu Master degree"* in Hyperlambda to find funny ... :D
+When you have read this entire bok, and created a couple of rich web apps in Hyperlambda - You *might* even laugh of the following; *"Hyperlambda forgives you for you wanting it to apologize to you, for messing with your brain*".
+But that requires a *"Shaolin Ninja Kung-Fu Master degree"* in Hyperlambda to find funny ... ;)

-However, facts are, after a couple of months of Hyperlambda development, everything tends to become funny ... ;)
+However, facts are, after a couple of months of Hyperlambda development, the above will make perfect sense for you ... :D